 Jewelry has been an essential part of Arab fashion for decades.
 This reflects a social and economic rank rather than a mere decoration.
 It was a convenient form of wealth and security for the Bedouins.
 Modern Saudi women wear ornaments with a blend of traditional and contemporary diamond designs and a variety of precious metals.

 Traditional staple foods include dates; goat, camel, and cow’s milk; ghee, cheese, and other dairy products; bread and other foods from wheat, millet, and barley; squash, eggplant, okra, pumpkins, beans, leeks, onions, and a few other vegetables; mint, coriander, parsley, and cumin; and occasionally mutton, goat, or camel meat and, on the coasts, fish.
 Elderly people remember the food of the past as simple but adequate, with no morsel wasted.
 Meals today are eaten later, and the foods are more copious and elaborate.

 The arrival of a guest at one’s home is an event that leads to a special meal in honor of the visitor.
-Traditional etiquette requires that sheep, goat, or camel be sacrificially slaughtered for a meal, and this is still often done.
+Traditional etiquette requires that sheep, goats, or camels be sacrificially slaughtered for a meal, and this is still often done.
 The meat is boiled in large pots, and part of the soup is passed between the guests, and the rest is poured over large trays of rice and on top of which the cooked meat is placed.

 Culture and Traditions

 Saudi Arabia’s culture is characterized by its Islamic heritage, its historic position as an ancient commercial center, and its Bedouin traditions.
 The Saudi culture has evolved over the years, changing with modernization Saudi Arabia’s cultural dimension is represented as follows:

 Depth of its civilization that dates back to more than one million years, which is confirmed by the archaeological evidence and the heritage prevalent in this country